ClientCrash/Streamclone/readme.md

 ```bash
 bash streamclone.sh <src> <dst>
 ```
-The source could be any youtube video or livestream The destination for youtube is `rtmp://a.rtmp.youtube.com/live2/YOUR_STREAM_KEY`.
+The source could be any youtube video or livestream.
+The destination for youtube is `rtmp://a.rtmp.youtube.com/live2/YOUR_STREAM_KEY`.